Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Introduction

-The contributions of this work are outlined as follows: \begin{itemize} \item Advance \textsc{Appfl}, an open-source FL framework for both FL users and developers that provides established solutions to common FL challenges for FL users and offers flexible and modular interfaces that facilitate easy integration of new algorithmic solutions for FL developers \item Conduct comprehensive evaluations of various aspects of FL using \textsc{Appfl}, including the efficiency of the versatile communication protocols, data transfer methods, and compression strategies, as well as the performance of privacy preservation strategies and training effectiveness of different FL aggregation algorithms \item Provide case studies in vertical, hierarchical, decentralized FL to highlight the extensibility and adaptability of the \textsc{Appfl} framework in diverse FL scenarios \end{itemize}
+The contributions of this work are outlined as follows: \begin{itemize} \item Advance \textsc{Appfl}, an open-source and well-documented\footnote{The documentation of \textsc{Appfl} is available at \href{https://appfl.ai}{https://appfl.ai}.} FL framework for both FL users and developers that provides established solutions to common FL challenges for FL users and offers flexible and modular interfaces facilitating easy integration of new algorithmic solutions for FL developers \item Conduct comprehensive evaluations of various aspects of FL using \textsc{Appfl}, including the efficiency of the versatile communication protocols, data transfer methods, and compression strategies, as well as the performance of privacy preservation strategies and training effectiveness of different FL aggregation algorithms \item Provide case studies in vertical, hierarchical, decentralized FL to highlight the extensibility and adaptability of the \textsc{Appfl} framework in diverse FL scenarios \end{itemize}